 The process for enrollment starts with an initial assessment of the referred child in order to accurately determine the child’s social communication abilities (ie strengths and weaknesses).
 This assessment may include formal and informal testing instruments.
 Upon completion of the assessment, we place the child within the appropriate group.
 This placement will be based on social communication skills.
 Please keep in mind that this level may be different from the child’s age level.

-There are now four social groups:
+There are now several categories and levels of social groups:

 - BLUE BUTTERFLIES – basic skills

-- RED & GREEN BUTTERFLIES – advanced skills
+- GREEN BUTTERFLIES – advanced skills

 These groups are arranged according to the general level of ability rather than a chronological age.
 Groups will not be any larger than 10 children or smaller than 3 children.
 Each session includes activities which were designed according to a theme or unit.
 These activities are constructed using: social lessons, board games, role-playing, manipulatives, reinforcers, and community outings (which may incur a small fee).